camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/broker.md

 #### server.ssl

-Allows you configure the SSL security for the REST server.
+Allows you to configure the SSL security for the REST server.

 | Field                   | Description                                                                                                                                                                     | Example value |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |